mscdex/node-imap/README.md

 * Deleted - Message is "deleted" for removal
 * Draft - Message has not completed composition (marked as a draft).

 It should be noted however that the IMAP server can limit which flags can be permanently modified for any given message.
-If in doubt, check the mailbox's **permFlags** Array first.
+If in doubt, check the mailbox's **permFlags** array first.
 Additional custom flags may be provided by the server.
-If available, these will also be listed in the mailbox's **permFlags** Array.
+If available, these will also be listed in the mailbox's **permFlags** array.

 ImapConnection Events
 ---------------------

-* **alert**(<_string_>message) - Fires when the server issues an alert (e.g. "the server is going down for maintenance").
+* **alert**(<_string_>alertMsg) - Fires when the server issues an alert (e.g. "the server is going down for maintenance").

 * **mail**(<_integer_>numNewMsgs) - Fires when new mail arrives in the currently open mailbox.